heymiguel/endgame-things/index.md

 - noise cancelling headphones playing loud music while on the subway
 - head down while walking to the cinema.
 (Because theres some people who put spoilers on signs.)

-I quit the internet (which we all know is at the top of Maslow's hierarchy of needs) for the better part of a week, and gave up hearing and some vision on the Saturday.
+I quit the internet (which we all know is at the base of Maslow's hierarchy of needs) for the better part of a week, and gave up hearing and some vision on the Saturday.
 Thankfully, Yum was a recent convert to the MCU (i'm working on it) and assisted me to the cinema.
 We sat together and I whispered a few more choice words to the Marvel gods.

 My hands were clammy and I noted an elevated heart rate as I watched the last of the forgettable commercials and trailers fade to black.